 In order to gain CCC certification from ASHA, you’ll need to complete a clinical fellowship.
 ASHA requires that the clinical fellowship be:

 - 36 weeks of full-time (35 hours per week) experience (or the equivalent part-time experience), totaling a minimum of 1260 hours.
-Part-time work can be completed, as long as the clinical fellow works more than 5 hours per week.
-Working more than 35 hours per week will not shorten the minimum requirement of 36 weeks.
+You are permitted to work on this part-time, as long as you put in more than 5 hours per week.
+Working more than 35 hours per week will not shorten the minimum requirement of 36 weeks, however.

-- Mentoring by an individual holding ASHA certification in speech-language pathology.
+- Mentoring by an individual holding ASHA certification in speech-language pathology and required supervisory training.

-At the end of the program, you will be required to submit an approvable CF Report and Rating Form to ASHA at: 2200 Research Boulevard, Rockville, MD 20850-3289.
+Your mentor will be tracking your performance the whole time and offering guidance and feedback.
+At the end of the program, they will be required to submit a CF Report and Rating Form to ASHA in order to validate your hours.

 Step 3.
 Pass the National Examination and Earn the CCC-SLP Credential

-In order to earn your CCC-SLP credential so as to qualify for state licensure in Alaska, you’ll need to pass the National Speech and Pathology Exam, offered through Praxis.
+As the last major step on your path to CCC-SLP certification, you’ll need to pass the National Speech and Pathology Exam, offered through Praxis.

-When registering online, you’ll be instructed to send:
+When registering online, you’ll need to prove you’ve completed all the previous steps.
+That means you’ll be instructed to send:

 - An official graduate transcript from your SLP program